Getting the foundations right at Early Years level

-The Preparation strand is led by Sally Pearse.
-Sally is also Head of Early Years Education (0-5) at Sheffield Hallam University and prior to that ran an ‘Outstanding’ community nursery and family project in Sheffield.
+The Strategic Lead for the Early Years strand is Sally Pearse.
+Sally was previously the Head of Early Years Education (0-5) at Sheffield Hallam University and prior to that ran an ‘Outstanding’ community nursery and family project in Sheffield.

 Almost all children experience some combination of early education before they start school.
 Children’s experiences in their first few years of life have a major impact on their development.
-It has the potential to address a number of social policy objectives, including:
+The Early Years strand aims to address a number of social policy objectives, including:

 • Improving developmental and educational outcomes for all children; and

 • Tackling disadvantage by addressing the attainment gaps already apparent between children of different backgrounds by the time they start school by improving access to quality early years provision.

-- Establishing a regional working group on early years drawn from across the Local Authorities and reflecting the diverse sector
+- Continuing to lead a regional working group on early years drawn from across the Local Authorities and reflecting the diverse sector

 - A regional vision for early years that reflects the rights of the child, a commitment to parent partnership and the crucial role of the early years workforce